Accessibility statement

 Identified issues

-• Some pages and document attachments are not clearly written, or have a reading age higher than 12 (WCAG 2.0 AAA 3.1.5).
+• Some pages and documents have a reading age higher than 12 (WCAG 2.0 AAA 3.1.5).

 • Some interactive controls are not larger than 44×44 pixels (WCAG 2.1 AAA 2.5.5).

-• We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
+• We do not plan to add captions to live video streams because live video is exempt from the accessibility regulations.

 • December 2024 Council of Governors meeting papers.
 Published 29 November 2024.